-C. Appoint an LGBTQ+ Inclusion Point Person
+C. Appoint an LGBTQ+ Inclusion point person.

 An important step in improving institutional equity within law schools is to appoint a staff member with strong LGBTQ+ competency who can serve as the point person for all LGBTQ+ community members, particularly for transgender and gender non-conforming faculty/staff/student needs.
 While your law school's larger university may have a staff position like this, it is beneficial to have a point person within the law school to address the needs of LGBTQ+ community members directly.
+Be sure to put this person's contact information on your school's website and other diversity/equity/inclusion publications.